AadityaSuri/Tf-Idf_Search/README.md

 future changes:

-.Make the idf function by changing df values "on the fly" .Add some persistence using a database instead of pulling the entire vector space in memory .Port the codebase to C++ and introduce multithreading using xtensor to replace numpy
+1. Make the idf function by changing df values "on the fly"
+2. Add some persistence using a database instead of pulling the entire vector space in memory
+3. Port the codebase to C++ and introduce multithreading using xtensor to replace numpy